Gersletia/SDSC2001T1/README.md

 ## How to run the code?

-Prepare the DBLP.txt file in the folder
-Click 'Restart & Run All'
+Prepare the DBLP.txt file in the folder and Click 'Restart & Run All'
 - Excluding the cell : 'pip install ...'
 - 1st cell : Q2
 - 2nd cell : Q3